renpy/renpy/sphinx/source/persistent.rst

 Fields starting with two underscores (``__``) are supported, but will receive the name-mangling effect described in :ref:`this section <elements-of-statements>`, which means they will be specific to the file they're defined in.
-This means that when renaming the file, access to that field will be broken.
+This implies that if the file is renamed between two releases, access to the value that field had in the previous release will be broken.

 In addition to this, these fields are not affected by the :meth:`persistent._clear` method.

 As a reminder, fields starting with a single underscore ``_`` are reserved and should not be used.